The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 The only connection between bankruptcy and car insurance is through credit score.
 We've listed below the cheapest car insurance companies for drivers with "very poor" credit (300-579).
 See our methodology here.

 |Company||Very Poor (300-579)|

-On average, Nationwide is the cheapest car insurance company after bankruptcy.
-This doesn’t mean Nationwide will be the most affordable company for you specifically.
+On average, Farmers is the cheapest car insurance company after bankruptcy.
+This doesn’t mean Farmers will be the most affordable company for you, specifically.
 Car insurance pricing is driver-specific and changes based on your age, where you live, and the vehicle you drive.
 Use this data as a starting point in your search for car insurance after bankruptcy.
 Enter your zip code below to get a personalized quote.

 If you’re looking for more information on car insurance after bankruptcy, see our additional articles:

 The Zebra conducted comprehensive auto insurance pricing analysis using its proprietary quote engine, comprising data from insurance rating platforms and public rate filings.
 The Zebra examined nearly 53 million rates to explore trends for specific auto insurance rating factors across all United States zip codes, averaged by state, including Washington, DC.

 Analysis used a consistent base profile for the insured driver: a 30-year-old single male driving a 2013 Honda Accord EX with a good driving history and coverage limits of $50,000 bodily injury liability per person/$100,000 bodily injury liability per accident/$50,000 property damage liability per accident with a $500 deductible for comprehensive and collision.
 For coverage level data, optional coverage (that must be rejected in writing) is included where applicable, including uninsured motorist coverage and personal injury protection.

 National property and casualty losses information is from the Insurance Information Institute and the NOAA National Centers for Environmental Information U.S. Billion-Dollar Weather and Climate Disasters report.